zebreco/documentation/docs/tickets.md

 ## Viewing Tickets

 Clicking back on the 'Tickets' tab will take us to the Tickets overview.
 You will now see our newly created ticket.

+!!! tip ""
-(If you cannot see the ticket ensure the filter is set to 'No Filter').
+    If you cannot see the ticket ensure the filter is set to **'No Filter'**.

 ![tickets10](/images/tickets/tickets10.png "Ticket Viewing")